KipCollo/Frontend-Revision/5.0 Angular/components/Readme.md

 # Component

+A component in Angular is a reusable building block that encapsulates the template,logic, and styling required to render a part of the user interface.

 The application source code resides inside the src\app folder, in the root of our Angular CLI project.
-It contains all the files needed to build and test our Angular application, including a component and a module.
+It contains all the files needed to build and test our Angular application,including a component and a module.
 The component is the main component of the Angular application:

 ```ts
 import { Component } from '@angular/core';